VR-25/acc/README.md

 ---
 ## PREREQUISITES

-- Magisk 18.2-19.3
+- Any root solution
-- [Optional] terminal emulator (running as root) or text editor.
+- Terminal emulator (running as root) or a text editor.

-Note: for other root solutions, including older Magisk versions, refer to the "alternate install" section below.